-Capital expenditures at the Prince George plant for the year ended December 31, 2013 amounted to approximately \$191,000, primarily for a second boiler and additional enhancements to the timber line.
+Capital expenditures at the Prince George plant for the year ended December 31, 2014 amounted to approximately \$61,000, primarily for a new condenser.

 The plant produces mainly poles and crossties to serve Canadian utilities and railway market sectors.
 A spur line in the plant connects to the Canadian National Railway Company main line.
 Truck access is available to British Columbia ports for offshore shipments.